wso2/docs-open-banking/en/docs/advanced/token-authentication.md

-When an API consumers register an application, the  registered application is given a consumer-key and a consumer-secret.
+When an API consumer registers an application, a consumer-key and a consumer-secret is given for that application.
 These are the credentials of the application that is being registered.
-The consumer-key becomes the unique identifier of the application, which is similar to a username and is used to authenticate the application.
+The consumer-key becomes the unique identifier of the application, which is similar to a username that is used for authentication.
 When an **access token** is issued for the application, it is issued against the latter mentioned consumer-key.

 API consumers generate access tokens and pass them in the incoming API requests.
 The generated access token is a simple